-SummaryStudents develop a persuasive peer-to-peer case against smoking, with the goal to understand how language usage can influence perception, attitudes and behavior.
+SummaryStudents develop a persuasive peer-to-peer case against vaping e-cigarette devices, with the goal to understand how language usage can influence perception, attitudes and behavior.

-Second-hand smoke from cigarettes is a major cause of indoor air pollution, especially in buildings that are unable to circulate and exchange the air fast enough to keep the air clean.
+Second-hand smoke from cigarettes has been a major cause of indoor air pollution, especially in buildings that are unable to circulate and filter the air fast enough to keep the air clean.
+In the last 20 years, e-cigarettes have grown in popularity.
+Although e-cigarettes do not produce smoke, they do produce secondhand emissions.
+Today little is known about these emissions or the potential harm they may cause.
 Organizing and presenting a persuasive and convincing argument to the public or government representatives on a topic such as improving indoor air quality is often the job of an engineer.

 After this activity, students should be able to:

-- Incorporate source materials into their speaking and writing (for example, interviews, news articles, encyclopedia information).
+- Incorporate source materials into their speaking and writing (for example, interviews, news articles, or encyclopedic information).

 - Write and speak in the content areas using the technical vocabulary of the subject accurately.